This article will discuss the following topics:

 - Other diagnostic assessments for dementia

-- Lab testing for Alzheimer’s and dementia
+- Lab testing for Alzheimer’s and other types of dementia

 - Brain imaging tests